This is an account of my trip to Nalanda, Bodh Gaya and Varanasi.

-I grabbed a cup of hot bella coffee from the crowded Hatti Kaapi outlet outside the Bangalore airport terminal, and found a comfortable seat to perch myself.
-I had caught an early morning flight from Mangalore, and was to be joined by my friend Ganesh a.k.a the smiling buddha (SB), also the master planner behind this trip, and his friend Deepak—a young entrepreneur who’d given up his career in a large Investment bank to pursue opportunities in waste management.
+I grabbed a cup of hot bella coffee from the crowded Hatti Kaapi outlet outside the Bangalore airport terminal and found a comfortable seat to perch myself.
+I had caught an early morning flight from Mangalore.
+I was to be joined by my friend Ganesh a.k.a the smiling buddha (SB), the master planner behind this trip, and his friend Deepak—a young entrepreneur who’d given up his career in a large Investment bank to pursue opportunities in waste management.

 We landed in Patna by late afternoon.
-Sorry to say this Bihar, but your airport needs some serious work.
-It reminded us of the very small Cochin airport, from some 15 years ago.
+Sorry to say this, Bihar, but your airport needs some serious work.
+It reminded us of the tiny Cochin airport from some 15 years ago.
 A prepaid cab took us to Hotel Fort, where we’d booked a room.
 Thankfully the room we got was slightly bigger than the Patna airport, and so we could sleep well after a long flight.

 Follow the rest of the story in pictures and captions:

 When in Rome, eat like the Romans.
 When in Bihar, eat Litti Chokha.
 SB educated us about Litti Chokha being the traditional dish of Bihar (knowledge he had gained Googling a few minutes earlier, I suspect).
 The name sounded interesting, and so we decided that would be our dinner.
 Soon we found ourselves enjoying some hot Littis from a street-side cart named ‘DK Litti Corner’.
 Apparently, the owner was a well-travelled man, for his cart featured photos of him in various parts of the world, sticking Littis into customers’ mouths.